 U.S. factory output up in December

-January 23, 2012 by Daniel Wagner The Associated Press
+By Daniel Wagner The Associated Press

 U.S. factory output surged in December by the most in a year.
 Stronger demand for business equipment, vehicles and energy offered the most visible evidence that manufacturing has roared back from the depths of the recession.